-Fastly-Debug Path contains information about which cache server handles fetching and delivery of an object and object TTL information.
+Fastly-Debug Path contains information about which cache server handles fetching and delivery of an object.
 The edge POP appears first in the sequence and the shield POP appears second.

-- D represents which cache by name in the edge or shield ran vcl\deliver - F represents which cache by name in the edge or shield ran vcl\fetch - the number following each specific server name is a timestamp in seconds
+- D represents which cache by name in the edge or shield ran vcl_deliver - F represents which cache by name in the edge or shield ran vcl fetch - the number following each specific server name is a timestamp in seconds